oscarhe123/Thesis_codes/README.txt

 - Trainers_ULM.py: Master2 trainers

-- Demo_test.ipynb: DBlink original code, was only used for generating training data for reproducibility
+- Demo_test.ipynb: DBlink original code with some minor modifications to make it work, can do generating, training, testing